 NO!
 Your cat’s whiskers are a tape measure of sorts….your cats whiskers let them know if they can fit their body into tight spaces.
 The whiskers typically grow out to match the width and height of your cat’s body.
 If you cut them, your cat could get themselves stuck in a space too small for their body.

-If you have a cat that is difficult to groom or just downright nasty, you should have a professionally certified cat groomer take care of grooming your cat for you.
+If you have a cat that is difficult to groom or just downright nasty, where can you take your cat to get groomed?
+You can find professional certified cat groomers take care of grooming your cat for you.
 They have tools and techniques that help to groom uncooperative cats.

 View more about grooming your cat from the experts at the ASPCA!